 London Eye (London, United Kingdom): London Eye, also called the Millennium Wheel, is no doubt the biggest Ferris wheel in Europe.
 Because of the title it owns, no tourist leaves London without the London Eye experience.
-However, there are factors why London Eye is considered an overrated attraction.
-The lines that are very long is a spoiler to begin with and therefore, getting a ticket in advance is an excellent move.
+However, there are factors why the London Eye is considered an overrated attraction.
+The lines that are very long are a spoiler, to begin with, and therefore, getting a ticket in advance is an excellent move.
 The capsule has a futuristic appeal, thanks to its all-glass panels which are very fitting when observing the entirety of London’s cityscape.
 However, being in an all-glass capsule means exposing under the heat of the sun.
-Further, on a day when the city is blanketed with fog, there is obviously nothing much to see and it makes the ride an unworthy one.
+Further, on a day when the city is blanketed with fog, there is nothing much to see and it makes the ride an unworthy one.

 Temple Bar (Dublin, Ireland): Because of its claim as “Dublin’s Cultural Quarter” and because of over-the-top promotion, many tourists get curious how it is like to be in Temple Bar.
 Sad to say, there is no Dublin culture evident here, rather, a good number of bars and pubs that offer over-priced foods and drinks.
 The strip is crowded and gets noisy when night time approaches and in the wee hours, drunken guests dominate the scene.
 Though it is exciting to see how people in Temple Bar unwind and loosen-up, this Dublin destination is not for every tourist.